Sickboy78/ioBroker.onlycat/README.md

 ## Description

 The adapter provides the events from the OnlyCat cat flap, i.e. entries, exits and prey detection.
+It also lets you set the active transit policy.

 The adapter requires Node 20 or newer.